data-apis/scipy-2023-presentation/paper.rst

 indexing semantics extend built-in Python sequence `__getitem__()` indexing semantics to support element access across multiple dimensions (`Fig. 1b`_).
-Indexing an array using a boolean array (also known as "masking") is an optional standardized extension.
+Indexing an array using a boolean array (also known as "masking") is an optional standardized behavior.
 The result of a mask operation is data-dependent and thus difficult to implement in array libraries relying on static analysis for graph-based optimization.